jspm/jspm/cli/docs.md

 ```
 jspm deploy [options]
 ```
-Manages deployments to the JSPM CDN.
+Manages deployments to the JSPM providers.

 For publishing (default):

   jspm deploy

+  - The provider flag is always required, with limited availability only on the jspm.io provider currently
-  The package must have a valid package.json with name and version fields.
+  - The package must have a valid package.json with name and version fields.
-  The package.json "files" and "ignore" arrays will be respected.
+  - The package.json "files" and "ignore" arrays will be respected.
-  Semver versions are always immutable deployments that cannot be redeployed.
+  - Semver versions are always immutable deployments that cannot be redeployed.
-  Mutable versions supporting redeployment must only contain alphanumeric characters, hyphens, and underscores [a-zA-Z0-9_-].
+  - Mutable versions supporting redeployment must only contain alphanumeric characters, hyphens, and underscores [a-zA-Z0-9_-].

-For ejecting a published package: jspm deploy --eject <packagename@packageversion> --dir _&lt;directory&gt;_
+For ejecting a published package:

+  jspm deploy --eject <packagename@packageversion> --dir _&lt;directory&gt;_

-  Ejects a deployed package into a local directory, stitching its deployment import map into the current import map.
+  - Ejects a deployed package into a local directory, stitching its deployment import map into the target import map.
-  The --dir flag is required to specify the output directory when using --eject.
+  - The --dir flag is required to specify the output project directory when using --eject.

 ### Options
-* `--no-usage`                       Disable printing the usage code snippet for the deployment (default: true)
+* `--no-usage`                       Disable printing HTML/JS import code examples after successful deployment (default: true)
 * `-w, --watch`                      Watch for changes and redeploy (experimental) (default: false)
 * `-n, --name` _&lt;name&gt;_                Publish with a custom name instead of the name from package.json
 * `--eject` _&lt;package&gt;_                Eject a deployed package instead of publishing